These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 Mini Semi-Sweet Chocolate Chips: You could use regular chocolate chips or chopped semi-sweet chocolate, but I found mini chocolate chips easier to use when wrapping dough around pieces of caramel.

 Caramels: My favorite caramels for stuffing into cookies are Werther’s Original Soft Caramels.
 They have just the right texture and melt beautifully.
-You could also use other brands of soft caramels, Rolo candies, or any other caramel-filled candy bar like Snickers or Milky Way.
-I recommend cutting each caramel in half to prevent molten caramel from erupting while the cookies bake,
+I recommend cutting each caramel in half to prevent molten caramel from erupting while the cookies bake.

-In a medium bowl whisk together the flour, salt, and baking soda.
+Step 1: In a medium bowl whisk together the flour, salt, and baking soda.
 Set the flour mixture aside.

-In the bowl of a stand mixer, cream butter, peanut butter, and sugars together with the paddle attachment on medium speed until smooth.
+Step 2: In the bowl of a stand mixer, cream butter, peanut butter, and sugars together with the paddle attachment on medium speed until smooth.

-Lower the mixer speed to stir and add in the egg, egg yolk, and vanilla.
+Step 3: Lower the mixer speed to stir and add in the egg, egg yolk, and vanilla.
 Mix until thoroughly combined, about 30 seconds.

-Stir the dry ingredients into the wet ingredients until just combined.
-Fold in the chocolate chips with a spatula and wrap the dough in wax paper and chill dough in the refrigerator for at least 2-3 hours.
+Step 6: Wrap the dough in wax paper and chill dough in the refrigerator for at least 2-3 hours.

-While the dough is chilling unwrap the caramels and cut them in half.
+Step 7: While the dough is chilling unwrap the caramels and cut them in half.
 My favorite caramels for these cookies are Werther’s Original Soft Caramels.
-You could also use other brands of soft caramels, Rolo candies, or any other caramel-filled candy bar like Snickers or Milky Way.

-Preheat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper.
+Preheat the oven to 375°F (190°C) and line a baking sheet with parchment paper.

 Break each dough ball in half and sandwich a piece of caramel between the two haves.
 Smooth the two halves together by rolling the dough between your hands to make a smooth ball.
 Make sure the caramels are completely sealed inside.

-Bake for 10-12 minutes or until the edges are golden brown.
+Step 10: Bake for 10-12 minutes or until the edges are golden brown.
 Allow the cookies to cool for at least 10 minutes before transferring them to a wire cooling rack to cool completely.

 Make-Ahead, Storing, and Freezing Instructions

 Make-Ahead: You can mix up the cookie dough and chill it in the refrigerator for up to 3 days.
+Chilling cookie dough keeps it from spreading too much as it bakes by hydrating the flour and solidifying the butter.

-Storing: Baked cookies can be stored in an airtight container at room temperature for up to 4 days.
+Storing: Baked cookies can be stored in an airtight container at room temperature for two to three weeks.

 Freezing Cookie Dough: Unbaked cookie dough balls can be frozen for up to 3 months.
+I always have a batch of Amaretto Chocolate Chip Cookie dough in my freezer for when a cookie craving strikes.

-After rolling the dough into balls and stuffing them with the caramel, place them on a parchment-lined baking sheet and freeze until solid.
+Place them on a parchment-lined baking sheet and freeze until solid.
 Once frozen, remove from the baking sheet and place in a zip-top bag.
 Label with the date and contents.

 When you are ready to bake cookies, remove the cookie balls from the freezer, let them sit at room temperature while the oven preheats, and then bake.
 You may need to add a minute or two to the baking time.